Apr 08

 I wonder how many times I have missed the blessing because I stopped too soon.
 Perhaps you’ve wondered:

-I don’t know the answer to your question of how much longer, but I do know this, tomorrow could be the final lap.
+I don’t know the answer to the question of how much longer, but I do know this, tomorrow could be the final lap.
 Don’t give up too soon.

 Can I tell you something?
 Sometimes I get tired of writing books, posting devotions, and crafting blogs.
 But as I sit down to the keyboard, I realize that something I say might be just what someone needs to take that last lap around her walled up promise.
 So I write.
 And then someone has the courage and sustenance to take one more lap.